henryw374/henryw374.github.io.old/_posts/2021-09-28-tick-is-out-of-alpha.md

 category: clojure
 ---

-[Tick](https://github.com/juxt/tick) provides a powerful, cross-platform date-time API beyond what java.time offers.
+[Tick](https://github.com/juxt/tick) provides a powerful, cross-platform date-time API way beyond what java.time offers.
 It is implemented on top of [cljc.java-time](https://github.com/henryw374/cljc.java-time) which again is cross-platform as has exactly the same API as java.time.

-For years now, the API has been `alpha`, by which we mean it is "Ready to use with the caveat that the API might still undergo minor changes".
+For years now, the API has been `alpha`, by which we mean "Ready to use with the caveat that the API might still undergo minor changes".
 With the current release, the API of tick has been split into

 * a `tick.core` namespace, which will have no breaking changes in future releases